 If you’re a lighthouse aficionado, you’re in luck.
 According to CBC, “There are a total of 63 of them on the Island.
 About 35 are still active aids to marine navigation, more than 20 have been decommissioned, and seven are privately owned.
 Seven are national historic sites.”
 They are scattered all over the island and most likely wherever you are on PEI, you are probably close to one.

 There are lovely hotels, inns and resorts scattered all over Prince Edward Island.
 If you stay in Charlottetown, you can do day trips to explore the rest of the island.
-I highly recommend Sydney Boutique Inn and Suites, partially because of the location and welcoming staff, but also the space their suites offer is massive.
-But any hotel in this area of downtown would also be in a good central location.
+I highly recommend Sydney Boutique Inn and Suites, partially because of the excellent location and friendly welcoming staff, but also the space their suites offer is massive and gorgeous.
+This hotel is the best family friendly hotel in Charlottetown.
+If for some reason they are booked during your travel time, other hotels in this area of downtown would also be in a good central location.

 - When researching Prince Edward Island, don’t confuse it with Prince Edward County, Ontario, which is a 14 hour drive away.

 - There is an exit fee when you are leaving Prince Edward Island on the bridge or ferry.
 (Approximately $47)